Jobbet789/PWSJeftaJobFinal/README.md

 ```bash
 esptool.py --port {port} --baud 460800 write_flash --flash_size=detect 0 esp8266-20210902-v1.17.bin
 ```

+**If you have any problems with the installation, go to [esp8266 tutorial](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html)

 After that, put the files: [main.py](WeMos_Files/main.py) & [boot.py](WeMos_Files/boot.py) on the esp8266.
 You can use mpfshell for that.